bmilne64/Employee-Data-Inquiry/README.md

 ### Step 3 - Data Analysis

-*  Analzye data using a list of queries about the data utilizing select statements and joins
+*  Analyze data using a list of queries about the data utilizing select statements and joins

 [Data Queries](EmployeeSQL/Queries/Employee_Queries.sql).